If you or someone you know is in crisis, call or text 988 or open a chat at 988lifeline.org.

 Individual and group therapy

 Services such as individual or group psychotherapy, also known as “talk therapy,” are covered by Medicare.
-Therapy sessions can be in person or through virtual (telehealth) visits.
 Family counseling may also be covered if the primary purpose of the counseling is to help with your treatment.
+You can receive treatment with therapy at various outpatient settings like a provider’s office, a hospital’s outpatient department, community mental health center, or online through virtual (telehealth) visits.

 Substance misuse treatment

-Medicare provides additional coverage for opioid use disorder and alcohol misuse.
+Medicare provides additional coverage for opioid use disorder, alcohol misuse, and other substance use disorders.
 Management for opioid use disorder, including medications such as methadone, buprenorphine, naltrexone, and naloxone, are covered as outpatient services.
 In-person and virtual counseling are also covered.
 If you use alcohol but don’t meet the medical criteria for alcohol dependency, Medicare covers one misuse screening each year.
 If it’s determined that you are misusing alcohol, you may receive up to four counseling sessions per year.

 Structured outpatient programs